Sham in Bedding: Definition, Styles & Care Tips for a Perfect Bed

 Local organizations are often in dire need of bedding donations.
 Giving back to your community not only helps those facing hardship but also strengthens local networks of care.
 From homeless shelters to domestic violence centers, your clean bedding can be a lifeline for someone transitioning to a safer, more stable environment.

-Local organisations often highlight the importance of donating bedding during community outreach events.
+Local organizations often highlight the importance of donating bedding during community outreach events.

 Habitat for Humanity